libretime/libretime/docs/admin-manual/setup/reverse-proxy.md

 :::warning

-The current input and output streams are Icecast based protocols and does not support being behind a reverse proxy. **Do not attempt** to [reverse proxy Icecast](#icecast) or the Liquidsoap harbor inputs.
+The current input and output streams are Icecast based protocols and doesn't support being behind a reverse proxy. **Don't attempt** to [reverse proxy Icecast](#icecast) or the Liquidsoap harbor inputs.

 Modern protocols such as [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) and [SRT](https://en.wikipedia.org/wiki/Secure_Reliable_Transport) will be implement in the future to fix those limitations.